Mub1532/linux-on-repl/README.md

 To use. install an iso in /resources then go in main.sh and change arch.iso to urs

-# To use UEFI bios, in main.sh add -bios bios64.bin to the line where it says qemu-system etc
+# To use UEFI bios:
+in main.sh add -bios bios64.bin to the line where it says qemu-system etc

 # Default settings